terascope/teraslice/docs/asset-bundles/development.md

 }
 ```

 An `asset.json` can also contain `node_version`, `platform` and `arch` which will be used to restrict the asset for a given environment, which will allowing upgrades to the `node` without breaking jobs.
-If the value for those restrictions are not specified or are *falsey*, teraslice will not consider it a restricted.
-This is useful for making an asset bundle that isn't by locked down by node version or os.
+If the value for those restrictions are not specified or are *falsey*, teraslice will not consider it as restricted.
+This is useful for making an asset bundle that isn't locked down by node version or os.

 A job configuration that makes use of a custom operator would simply call the
 operator just like any other operator, as shown below: